coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 ```
 Congratulations if you reach this point, you would have deployed a wide and deep learning model in the cloud in Kubernetes.

+<strong>Finally, please remember to delete the project after you finished, else it will keep on charging!
+Deleting the service isn't enough!</strong>

 ## Conclusion

 This entire document outlines the flow from creating a wide and deep learning model, to containerizing it, to finally deploying it on GCP in Kubernetes.
 This doucmentation is mainly for me to note down what I was doing but if you ever stumble upon it and find it useful it would be great, as inside it contains info I wish I knew when I first tried it out.
 I had to spend hours googling before I found out these stuff.